 Sofi Kinde strives to serve up culture with every dish at her bright and relaxing Ethiopian restaurant and no, you won’t need a fork to take it all in.

-Kinde said she partly opened the restaurant to cater to the Dayton’s Ethiopian community.
+Kinde, a Sinclair graduate, told us upon opening she partly opened the restaurant to cater to the Dayton’s Ethiopian community.

 She now draws diners from around Dayton with tantalizing dishes eaten on and with spongy injera bread.

 Nanyea was one of the featured restaurants during the popular Ethnosh series designed to showcase immigrant-owned restaurants in Dayton.
 It hosted three special meals in December.